This is how a real life photography session goes:

 All of the images in that collage above are my kid’s childhood.

 Each one of those images illustrates the free spirit of their day and the free range life we live.
-It represents us.
+It represents us, our real life.
 I get a warm fuzzy feeling inside when I see these images, knowing what a great life my kids have.

 Not the loads of laundry in the corner (or is that just at my house?), but that rare moment that one kid is being nice to the other, or maybe not being so nice like in my house.
 Or those loooooong drawn out shopping trips with a kid (aren't they so much fun).